-Ultra creamy italian style green garlic & mushroom risotto.
+Ultra creamy italian style Mushroom & Green Garlic Risotto.
 It is so rich and delicious that no-one will believe that it is vegan!

 I like to use local seasonal produce in my recipes and what better place to get your produce than a local farmer’s market?
 I am lucky that there are lots around here and even luckier that a new one has just started a few blocks from where I live.